Aroma - Flavour - Finish

 We use these three criteria to determine the flavour of our whiskies.
 The aroma reflects the perception through the nose, the flavour shows what we taste in the mouth and the finish speaks about the nuances that linger after the first sip.

-The range of flavours is huge!
+The range of flavour experiences is vast!
 Not everyone smells and tastes the same.
-Be inspired by our examples and make your own experiences.
+Let our examples inspire you and make your own experiences.

 Sweet flavours